The White Ape Perfected Man: Sun Wukong’s Divine Double

 The Story of Sun Wukong, the Monkey King

-In the beginning, the mystical energies of heaven and earth and the light of the sun and moon come together to impregnate a boulder high atop the Mountain of Flowers and Fruit (Huaguo shan, 花果山), an island that lies in a vast ocean near the Aolai Country (Aolai guo, 傲來國) of the Eastern Pūrvavideha continent (Dongshengshen zhou, 東勝神洲).
-The stone gestates for countless ages until the Zhou Dynasty (1046–256 BCE), when it hatches a stone egg that is eroded by the elements into a simian shape.
-The Stone Monkey (Shihou, 石猴) awakens and crawls around, before bowing to the four cardinal directions as light bursts forth from his eyes.
-The light is so bright that it reaches heaven, alarming the August Jade Emperor (Yuhuang dadi, 玉皇大帝) and his celestial retinue.
+In the beginning, the mystical energies of heaven and earth and the light of the sun and moon come together to impregnate a boulder high atop the Mountain of Flowers and Fruit (Huaguo shan,ย ่Šฑๆžœๅฑฑ), an island that lies to the east of the easternmost continent in the Buddhist disc world system.
+The stone gestates for countless ages until the Zhou Dynasty (1046-256 BCE), when it hatches a stone egg that is eroded by the elements into a simian shape.
+The Stone Monkey (Shihou,ย ็Ÿณ็Œด) awakens and bows to the four cardinal directions as light bursts forth from his eyes.
+The light is so bright that it reaches heaven, alarming the Jade Emperor (Yuhuang dadi,ย ็މ็š‡ๅคงๅธ) and his celestial retinue.
 The light soon subsides, however, once he ingests food for the first time.

 Shortly after returning home to the Mountain of Flowers and Fruit, he shows off his new weapon by turning into a frightful cosmic giant and commanding the staff to grow, with the top touching the highest heaven and the bottom the lowest hell.
-This display of power prompts demon kings of the seventy-two caves to submit to his rule and host a drunken party in his honor.
-Soon after falling asleep, Sun is visited by two psychopomps who drag his soul to the Chinese underworld of Diyu (地獄) in chains.
-There he learns that, according to the Ledgers of Life and Death, it is his time to die.
-This greatly enrages Monkey for he is no longer subject to the laws of heaven since he had achieved immortality.
-He plucks the iron cudgel from his ear (where he keeps it the size of a needle) and begins to display his martial prowess.
-This so scares the Ten Kings of Hell that they all beg him to halt his immortal rage.
-Sun orders the ledger containing his information to be brought out and he promptly crosses out his name with ink, as well as the names of all monkeys on earth, thus making them immortal too.
+This display of power prompts demon kings of the 72 caves to submit to his rule and host a drunken party in his honor.
+Soon after falling asleep, Sun is visited by two psychopomps who drag his soul to the Chinese underworld of Diyu (ๅœฐ็„).
+There, he learns that he was fated to die at the allotted age of 342 years old.
+But this enrages Monkey since his immortality freed him from the cycle of rebirth, and so he bullies the kings of hell in to bringing him the ledger containing his info.
+He promptly crosses out his name with ink, as well as the names of all monkeys on earth, thus making them immortal, too.
 He wakes up in the mortal world when his soul returns to his body.

 n8mflz